rocky-linux/documentation/en/rocky/8/guides/lxd_server.md

 `lxc config set centos-test snapshots.pattern "centos-test-{{ creation_date|date:'2006-01-02_15-04-05' }}"`

 GREAT, but we certainly don't want a new snapshot every day without getting rid of an old one, right?
 We'd fill up the drive with snapshots.
-So next we do:
+So next we run:

 `lxc config set centos-test snapshots.expiry 1d`